Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 2.)
 News Catalyst

-The fact that a stock is low float indicates that there’s a relatively small supply of stock shares available for trading.
+The fact that a stock is low float indicates that there’s a relatively small supply of shares available for trading.
 This means that the supply and demand can shift on a dime.

 So when a juicy news catalyst hits, it can really move the stock in question, causing it to rapidly rise (or fall) in price.